For specific information on subscriptions and single tickets for our 2022/23 Season, visit our seasonal Tickets & Subscriptions page.

 Ticket-exchange credit in advance of an event is available for all patrons who purchased their tickets via Washington Performing Arts, as follows:

-To process an exchange, your tickets (or proof of destroyed tickets; see below*) must be received by Patron Services no later than 5p.m. on the day prior to the performance.
-In the case of a weekend or Monday performance, tickets must be received no later than 5p.m. on the preceding Thursday.
+To process an exchange, your tickets (or proof of destroyed tickets; see below*) must be received by Patron Services 48-hours prior to the performance.
+No refunds, exchanges, or credit will be available after a show has passed.

 *Washington Performing Arts encourages ticketholders to exchange by emailing proof of destroyed tickets (e.g., a simple cell-phone photo of the torn tickets, with performance and seating details clearly visible), along with correspondence as noted below, to PatronServices@washingtonperformingarts.org.
 If ticketholders choose to exchange by mail, be sure to allow ample time for mailing.
 Washington Performing Arts is not responsible for tickets that are not received or that may be received after a performance because of delayed mail.
 Washington Performing Arts regrets that exchanges cannot take place on the day of a performance.